 The caveat with cruise casinos is they can only open when the vessel is at least 12 miles from the coastline, so it’s not until you sail away from port that the lights, bells and winner-takes-all whoops begin.

-To gamble while the sun shines, book a cruise itinerary with several sea days, when the ship’s casino can stay open until the last player collects his winnings (or plays his or her final chip).
+To gamble while the sun shines, book a cruise itinerary with several sea days, when the ship’s casino can stay open until the last players collect their winnings (or play their final chips).
 Here’s a look at some of the best cruise ship casinos by cruise line.

 Each of Royal Caribbean’s 26 ships features a lively Casino Royale – offering slots, roulette, craps, poker and blackjack – but the biggest, splashiest and best are onboard vessels introduced over the past decade.
 Sail on 5,100-passenger Oasis-class ships (Wonder of the Seas, Oasis of the Seas, Allure of the Seas, Harmony of the Seas and Symphony of the Seas), to experience the largest casinos at sea, each featuring French Riviera-inspired decor and offering more than 450 slot machines and dozens of gaming tables.
 The 7,600-passenger Icon of the Seas also has a casino that will make you go “wow.”